jackkellerk/GrainBound/README.md

 # GrainBound
-Anna and I are working to create a Python application for GrainBound LLC's clients.
+Anna and I are working to create a Python application for GrainBound LLC and GrainBound LLC's clients.